 You also may want to try this card finder tool.
 Who knows?
 The results might surprise you.

 Step Two: Manage your account respsonsibly

 There’s no escaping the past (until it drops off your credit reports) but you can still think of today as Day 1 of doing things right.
 After your new card is open, make sure you do the following:

 - Always pay on time.
 Aim for a perfect payment history moving forward.

 - Keep your credit utilization low.
 Utilizing too much of your credit limit can actually harm your score.
 It’s ideal to never use more than 20 or 30 percent of your limit at any given time.
 For example if you have a $1,000 credit line, then never have more than a $300 balance on your card at any given time.
 If you can keep your utilization even lower than that (say, under 10 percent), even better.

 Step Three: Try applying for an entry-level unsecured card

 After you’ve had your secured card open for four to six months, I would recommend applying for a basic no-frills unsecured card.
 Go here to see my recommendations.

 If approved, you will now have at least two active accounts on your file; the secured card and now the unsecured one.

 Step Four: Apply for the right American Express (if you have OK credit)

 Step Five: Move up the ladder

-After you’ve had your AmEx open for six to 12 months, you can try applying for a higher-level card, such as the Gold or Blue Cash.
+After you’ve had your American Express account open for 6 – 12 months, you can try applying for a higher-level card, such as the Gold or Blue Cash.
 If they don’t approve you, call and ask for a reconsideration.
 Some on the forum have reported a favorable outcome when they do that.